havanagrawal/followapp-exotel-listener/README.md

 A .war file will be generated, which can be deployed to the container of your choice.
 (I use Tomcat 9)

+## Eclipse
+1. Download M2E, and import the project into Eclipse directly using "Import existing Maven project"
+2. You also need to ensure that the output folder for src/main/resources is set to WEB-INF/classes, or the audio files will not be found.

 ## Using POSTMAN
 To test these services, I use the Chrome plugin POSTMAN Some example URL's

     GET: http://localhost:8080/exotelListener/webapi/exotel/audioresponse
     HEAD: http://localhost:8080/exotelListener/webapi/exotel/audioresponse
     GET: http://localhost:8080/exotelListener/webapi/exotel/audiomessage